zhiiker/hypothesis-client/docs/publishers/config.rst

 These settings configure the behavior and initial state of the client when it loads.

+.. option:: collapseLongAnnotations

+  ``Boolean``.
+Controls whether the content of long annotations is hidden initially, requiring a tap or click to expand.
+   (Default: ``true``.)

 .. option:: openSidebar

    ``Boolean``.
 Controls whether the sidebar opens automatically on startup.